chongyangshi/Langwith/README.md

 ![1](https://i.imgur.com/1ITo0Fu.png Some servers are down.)

 ##Installation
-Langwith can run on most Linux distributions, Mac OS X, and potentially BSDs (although untested).
+Langwith can run on most Linux distributions, Mac OS X, Windows (as of Oct 2016) and potentially BSDs (although untested).

 Langwith is written for [Python 3](https://www.python.org/downloads/).
 It requires some other Python libraries.

 If you are using a linux distribution, you may wish to install libffi-dev and libssl-dev or their equivalents on non-Debian/Ubuntu distros.

-If you have pip installed,
+Please first have [pip](https://pip.pypa.io/en/stable/installing/) installed, then switch to the source directory of Langwith and execute:

-    pip install gevent greenlet pyopenssl ndg-httpsclient pyasn1 urllib3 requests
+    python setup.py

-should install all dependencies required.
+This should install all dependencies required.

 Then you can download or git clone Langwith, and configure it as explained below.